The President Wore Pearls

 "The President Wore Pearls" is the third episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 16, 2003.
+The episode was written by Dana Gould and directed by Mike B. Anderson.

-The episode was nominated for an Emmy for Outstanding Music (by Alf Clausen) And Lyrics (by Dana Gould).
-The episode guest stars documentary filmmaker Michael Moore as himself.
+In this episode, Lisa is elected student body president, but she strikes with the students when the faculty try to corrupt her to allow budget cuts.
+The episode was nominated for an Emmy Award for Outstanding Music by Alf Clausen And Lyrics by Dana Gould.
+The episode guest stars documentary filmmaker Michael Moore as himself and received positive reviews.